Septic planning guide

 Who this page is for

-Best for homeowners and buyers who already know the field is the likely issue but still need to know whether the site can support another conventional layout.
+Best for homeowners and buyers who already think the field is the likely issue but still need to know whether this is a field-only replacement, a tank-and-field job, or a bigger site and redesign problem.

 • The tank is not the main cost concern and the field may be driving the quote swing.